 The new mapping system will help users to visually understand land use patterns at a community, regional, and countywide scale

-Today, under the current system, maps must show over 200 distinct land use districts, leading to maps that rely on text that can often only be read and understood at a parcel scale.
+Previously, under the one-map system, maps must show over 200 distinct land use districts, leading to maps that rely on text that can often only be read and understood at a parcel scale.

-The Proposed colored maps will clearly visualize 11 generalized land use categories that can be read and understood at parcel, community, regional, and countywide scales.
+The New maps will clearly visualize 11 generalized land use categories that are in color and can be read and understood at parcel, community, regional, and countywide scales.

 The new mapping system will streamline minor changes in land use by eliminating the need for a general plan amendment.

-Today, under the current system, a property owner seeking to change from one-acre residential lots (RS-1) to half-acre lots (RS-20M) would need a zoning and general plan amendment.
+Previously, under the one-map system, a property owner seeking to change from one-acre residential lots (RS-1) to half-acre lots (RS-20M) would need a zoning and general plan amendment.

-Under the Proposed system, the property owner would only need a zoning amendment because both districts (RS-1 and RS-20M) fall under the same Land Use Category (Very Low Density Residential or VLDR).
+Under the New system, the property owner only needs a zoning amendment because both districts (RS-1 and RS-20M) fall under the same Land Use Category (Very Low Density Residential or VLDR).